OSGeo/OSGeoLive-doc/en/quickstart/deegree_quickstart.rst

 workspaces and official workspaces, which you can import (internet access required).

-deegree 3 workspaces on the OSGeo Live GIS Disc
+deegree 3 workspaces on the OSGeo-Live GIS Disc
 ===============

   * deegree-workspace-utah